 How to automatically disable the trackpad when you connect a mouse to a Mac

-Using the trackpad on your MacBook is very convenient and fast to work, but it can get in the way if you use
+Using a trackpad on a MacBook is very convenient and fast to work with, but it canstir if you're using with

 </ p>